CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 # dig <NAME><YEAR>.edu

 Please use the map to show the packet trace.
 First set the filter to"udp and dst port 53"to capture the DNS request traffic.
-Then run the abovedigcommands.
-If the entire process happens too fast, you can use the Replay feature of the map: After setting the filter, press the Record button, and then run the abovedigcommands.
+Then run the above dig commands.
+If the entire process happens too fast, you can use the Replay feature of the map: After setting the filter, press the Record button, and then run the above dig commands.
 Stop the recording, and replay the recorded events.
 Adjust the time interval if needed.
 It is hard to take screenshots of the packet trace, describing the packet trace in your report is sufficient.